19 beauty splurges that are totally worth their price, according to experts | CNN Underscored

 Equal parts skin care, makeup and technological innovation, the Opte Precision System is a smart skin care device that the brand calls an “all-in-one solution for hyperpigmentation correction, treatment and prevention.”

-On the tech side, the hand-held device features a little roller at its tip that you slowly sweep across your face.
+On the tech side, the handheld device features a little roller at its tip that you slowly sweep across your face.
 As you do so, the device scans and detects hyperpigmentation using a patented algorithm.
 Each time the machine identifies hyperpigmentation (some visible, some that may not be visible to the human eye), the device applies a unique serum.

-This optimizing serum, which comes with the kit, combines mineral pigments with 5% niacinamide to help treat the discoloration while also lightly covering any dark spots for a super natural look.
+This optimizing serum, which comes with the kit, combines mineral pigments with 5% niacinamide to help treat the discoloration while also lightly covering any dark spots for a super-natural look.
 The brand says the serum uses 97% less product than foundation, because the coverage is so targeted.
-Over the course of 8-12 weeks, the serum continues to fade and eliminate dark spots and discoloration, improving your skin as you continue to use the device.
+Over the course of eight to 12 weeks, the serum continues to fade and eliminate dark spots and discoloration, improving your skin as you continue to use the device.

-Tom Ford Eye Color Quad Eyeshadow Palette ($88; nordstrom.com)
+Tom Ford Eye Color Quad Eye Shadow Palette ($88; nordstrom.com)

-Jones calls these eyeshadow palettes her favorite splurge.
+Jones calls these eye shadow palettes her favorite splurge.
 “The presentation of the quad and pigment in the powders are just stunning,” she shares.
 There are tons of different color and finish combinations to choose from — it’s admittedly hard to choose just one.
 However, Jones shares that she absolutely loves every palette, so whichever one you decide on is sure to be a great choice.

-While people love the matte shades, reviewers go nuts for the super sophisticated, luxurious-looking and eye-catching shimmery shades.
+While people love the matte shades, reviewers go wild for the super-sophisticated, luxurious-looking and eye-catching shimmery shades.
 Apply them dry for a softer look, or wet for maximum impact — just be prepared for people to ask you about what you’re wearing.

 Tatcha Violet-C Radiance Mask ($68; sephora.com and amazon.com)

 Tatcha is known for creating some of the most effective skin care on the market, and this creamy vitamin C mask is no exception.
-Rios credits this mask for keeping her skin glowing, noting its luxurious texture and super hydrating benefits.
+Rios credits this mask for keeping her skin glowing, noting its luxurious texture and super-hydrating benefits.

-Formulation-wise, it’s packed with rich, high-quality ingredients, from two different types of vitamin C to an AHA complex derived from seven different fruit extracts, and the brand’s signature Hadasei-3 Complex, a proprietary blend of “double-fermented Uji green tea, Akita rice, and Mozuku algae.”
-All of this works together, resulting in a mask that leaves your skin instantly softer, smoother, and more radiant.
-There are also some more long-term effects — the vitamin C helps to prevent signs of aging while the AHA complex works to improve overall skin texture over time.
+Formulation-wise, it’s packed with rich, high-quality ingredients, from two different types of vitamin C to an AHA complex derived from seven different fruit extracts, and the brand’s signature Hadasei-3 Complex, a proprietary blend of “double-fermented Uji green tea, Akita rice and Mozuku algae.”
+All of this works together, resulting in a mask that leaves your skin instantly softer, smoother and more radiant.
+There are also some more long-term effects — the vitamin C helps to prevent signs of aging, while the AHA complex works to improve overall skin texture over time.

 Vintner’s Daughter Active Botanical Serum ($185; nordstrom.com)

 If you’re sensing a theme here, it’s that serums are often totally worth a splurge.
-This option from Vintner’s Daughter boasts a stunning blend of 22 natural, multi-performing ingredients which balance, nourish, protect and revitalize all different skin types.
+This option from Vintner’s Daughter boasts a stunning blend of 22 natural, multiperforming ingredients that balance, nourish, protect and revitalize all different skin types.

 “The oil texture smells incredible, absorbs into the skin beautifully and is a great base under makeup,” shares Coombs.
 The core of the formulation is the brand’s “proprietary Phyto Radiance Infusion,” a 21-day process in which the nutrients from whole plants are infused into the serum’s formula, at which point additional and essential oils are added.

 If it sounds a little bit like witchcraft to you, it does to us too.
-But the result isn’t just an incredible facial serum, but also one with responsibly sourced and highly sustainable ingredients.
+But the result isn’t just an incredible facial serum — it’s also one with responsibly sourced and highly sustainable ingredients.

 Beautyblender The Crown Jewels Blender Essentials Kit ($65; amazon.com)